Psychotherapy: What It Is, How It Works, and When It Can Help

 Dr Jonathan Haverkampf offers psychotherapy and counselling in Dublin and online by Zoom.
 The first appointment is usually a place to understand what has been difficult, ask practical questions, and consider whether working together is appropriate.

-You can also read about fees, make an appointment, or make contact with a brief practical question.
+You can also read about fees, use the appointment page, or make contact with a brief practical question.

 When urgent help is needed